Can be used in research studies and clinical trials to study different surgical approaches.

 HEALTH-RELATED QUALITY OF LIFE

-Five scales measure aspects of health-related quality of life, including appearance-related distress, speech distress, and psychological, social and school function.
+Five scales measure aspects of health-related quality of life, including appearance-related distress, speech distress, as well as psychological, social, and school function.

 Two checklists measure adverse effects associated with the eyes and face overall (e.g., itchy, sore, dry, numb, swollen).